Christopher-Karvelis/SCCs-in-the-fault-tolerant-model/README.md

 ## Preliminaries
 **Assumption 1:** The out-degree of all vertices in G is at most two.

+In this project we construct a k-FTRS with respect to edge failures only.
+Vertex failures can be handled by simply splitting a vertex v into an edge (vin, vout), where the incoming and outgoing edges of v are respectively directed into vin and directed out of vout.

 ## Heavy Path Decomposition

 Designed by Sleator and Tarjan Given any rooted tree T , this decomposition splits T into a set P of vertex disjoint paths.